Phyllostachys bambusoides: Uses

+Historically, madake was used to create relatively durable carbon filaments in early incandescent light bulbs.
+The Edison Electric Light Company used madake from Yawata for about fifteen years.

 Phyllostachys bambusoides is cultivated as an ornamental plant in temperate zones worldwide, with numerous cultivars being available.
 Some grow to extreme lengths and heights, making them typically only suitable for parks and large gardens; however, more compact cultivars are available.

 The following cultivars are recipients of the Royal Horticultural Society's Award of Garden Merit: